-New!
-This course will take place on six consecutive Monday evenings starting on the 30th September 2019.
+This course will take place on six Wednesday evenings starting on the 1st April 2020.
 See below for full dates and course times.

 Create more dimension and depth in your glass art work as you experiment with firing programs to create thicker, more complex artworks.